mhanberry1/GSU-ExecutiveApprovalDatabase/README.md

 # GSU-ExecutiveApprovalDatabase
 This is an open source project created at Georgia State University as a part of their Student Innovation Fellowship program.
-This database catalogues and visualizes approval ratings of executive officials for many countries.
+This database catalogues and visualizes approval ratings of executive officials for South and Central American countries.
 The sample space spans numerous decades as well.

 # Running the code locally
 This site will be available online once it is finished.
 In the meantime it can be set up on any local machine that can run JSP.